AI agents, applied

 3.2 Goose

-Goose (Apache-2.0, Rust) is the most grown-up of the bunch, in the sense that it pays its taxes and goes to meetings.
-By which I mean, it has been adopted by the Linux Foundation — the repo moved from block/goose to aaif-goose/goose under the Agentic AI Foundation.
-Unlike the Python and Node harnesses above it is a native desktop app and a CLI and an embeddable API,.
+Goose (source at aaif-goose/goose, Apache-2.0, Rust) is a grown-up member of the bunch, in the sense that it pays its taxes and goes to meetings.
+By which I mean, it has been adopted by the Linux Foundation.
+Unlike the Python and Node harnesses above, it is a native desktop app and a CLI and an embeddable API.

 brew install --cask block-goose # desktop app + CLI